Somerville, Indiana

 Somerville is a town in Barton Township, Gibson County, Indiana, United States.
-The population was 293 at the 2010 census, making it the third-smallest community in the county.
+As of the 2020 census, Somerville had a population of 253, making it the third-smallest community in the county.

 History

 Somerville was originally called Summittville, and under the latter name was laid out in 1853.
 The post office opened as Somerville in 1854.

 Geography

 Somerville lies northeast of Evansville in eastern Gibson County.
 State Road 57 passes through Somerville, connecting the town with Oakland City to the northeast and Mackey to the southwest.

 According to the 2010 census, Somerville has a total area of 0.312 square mile (0.81 km^{2}), of which 0.31 square mile (0.80 km^{2}) (or 99.36%) is land and 0.002 square mile (0.01 km^{2}) (or 0.64%) is water.

 Schools

 Somerville and the easternmost half of Gibson County is served by the East Gibson School Corporation which currently operates five schools: